Why I teach

 I am interested in expanding my love of Liberal Arts and technology as I incorporate these subjects into the materials I teach.

 My Future as an instructor

-In conclusion my goal as a teacher is to instill a passion for education in the hopes of building lifelong learners.
-Providing my students with the right support, encouragement, and environment to make their experience on campus and in my class a positive one is my ultimate goal.
-I look forward to future teaching opportunities and being able to share my abilities at my employer in Higher Education
+In conclusion, my goal as a teacher is to instill a passion for education in the hopes of building lifelong learners.
+Providing my students with the right support, encouragement, and environment to make their experience on campus and in my class, a positive one is my ultimate goal.
+I look forward to future teaching opportunities and being able to share my abilities with my future employers in Higher Education